 - 2 Hours

 - Procedure Recovery Location

 Eyelid Surgery FAQs

-Dr. Kridel and Dr. Sturm are highly skilled and experience facial plastic surgeons.
+Dr. Kridel is a highly skilled and experienced facial plastic surgeon.
 After surgery, scarring will not be visible because of where the incisions are placed.
 In the upper eyelid, the incision follows the natural crease of the eye.
 The lower eyelid incision will run just under the eyelashes or inside the eyelid.

 Eyelid surgery will reduce puffy bags and excess skin and may help contribute to some minimization of crow’s feet.
 However, to truly treat crow’s feet, one will need a different approach.
 BOTOX® injections and procedures such as a browlift or laser resurfacing are better options to help eliminate crow’s feet.